jan-revay/initPC/Android_13/README.md

 download termux from termux github and click on the file to install (arm64)

 WARNING: termux in the Google app store is outdated and does not work correctly (mainly the repos)

+## TODOs

+1. Error msg when installing some pkgs - "Could not build wheels for Ninja" - solve.